Goodwill at Homefields Farm

 - Your farm share can feed a family.
 The blackboard list of what can be taken home changes from week to week.

 - There is nothing fresher than food grown locally.

 - Here at the barn, your food is washed and prepared for you to take home, just like at a farmer's market stand.

 - The Farm Crew.

-- How long have you been doing this and why?
+How long have you been doing this and why?
 Since 2000.
 We are a CSA that trains and employs people with disabilities.
 We sustainably grow more than 45 crops and more than 300 varieties of fruits and vegetables.
-We are an organic farm and do not use pesticides or chemical fertilizers.
+We do not use pesticides or chemical fertilizers.

 A unique gift for employees, clients, family and friends!
 This is a great way to intimately say thank you to your employees for their dedication throughout the year!
 We will make your gift boxes to include any personalized message from your business or organization.
 This is a unique gift for family and friends that you can be sure they won't already have!